zjwarnes/Applied-Machine-Learning-and-Artificial-Intelligence/README.md

-The projects included are part of a applied machine learning course at mcgill university, course code 551
+The projects included are done as part of an applied machine learning course as well as a course in artificial intelligence completed at McGill University